CouncilofLorien/counciloflorien.github.io/docs/cards/D/dark-tryst.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Draw three cards and remove this card from the game. <br>_"Unclad, unmounted, and invisible-yet bearing terror with their presence-the Nazgul passed over Anduin to receive mounts and raiment on the river's west shore."_ ***---Kuduk Lore***
+> > Draw three cards and remove this card from the game. <br>_"Unclad, unmounted, and invisible-yet bearing terror with their presence-the Nazgul passed over Anduin to receive mounts and raiment on the river's west shore."_ ***---&NoBreak;Kuduk Lore***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>